COVID-19 Campus Update

 Students taking a LOA need to be aware that not all classes are offered each quarter.
 Students who do not return from an approved LOA to their program of study by registering and attending classes or by submitting another request for a LOA (when applicable) will be voluntarily terminated effective at the end of the first week of the quarter in which they were scheduled to return.
 A student should contact the Registrar to determine eligibility for a LOA.

 For financial aid purposes, a student will be treated as withdrawn when s/he takes a LOA and any federal loans will be returned.
 For more information regarding loan eligibility or deferments, students should make an appointment with the financial aid department.
-A student is not permitted to take an LOA in quarter one of the program unless s/he has matriculated in the program past the drop/add period.
+A student is not permitted to take an LOA in quarter one of the program unless they have matriculated in the program past the drop/add period.

 Military Leave of Absence